marcopaz/is-service-up/README.md

 and you're up and running! :sparkles:
 ### List of services
-You can customize very easily the list of services you want to monitor by editing the variable `SERVICES` in the config file __isserviceup/config/config.py__
+You can customize very easily the list of services you want to monitor by editing the variable `SERVICES` in the [config file](https://github.com/marcopaz/is-service-up/blob/master/isserviceup/config/config.py).

 ## How to contribute
 If you want to add something to the project, please fork this repository and create a Pull request.